ec-europa/joinup-dev/resources/docker/README.md

 Mac users have to define the volumes in a different way than linux.
 For the default docker-compose profile of Joinup, there is also a [docker-compose.mac.yml](./docker-compose.mac.yml) file provided in the `resources/docker` directory.
 Mac users should start the containers by running
-`docker-compose -f docker-compose.yml -f resources/docker/docker-compose.mac.yml up`
-in order to have the volumes set up correctly.
+`docker-compose -f docker-compose.yml -f resources/docker/docker-compose.mac.yml up -d` in order to have the volumes set up correctly.